 ENGR 25010 Career Enrichment Internship II (1 cr.)
 Semester of external career related experiences designed to enhance the student's preparedness for entering an initial or second career.
-A minimum of 10 weeks and 200 hours are required for credit.

 ENGR 30000 Cooperative Education Practice III (1 cr.)
 Semester of External career related experiences designed to enhance the student's preparedness for entering an initial or second career.
 A minimum of 10 weeks and 200 hours are required for credit.